Avengers Campus: Walt Disney Studios Park

-The version at Walt Disney Studios Park (Disneyland Paris) exists on the former Backlot area of the park.
+The version at Walt Disney Studios Park in Disneyland Paris exists on the former Backlot area of the park.
 It includes Avengers Assemble: Flight Force (a re-theme of the park's opening day attraction Rock 'n' Roller Coaster Starring Aerosmith that features Iron Man and Captain Marvel) and Web Slingers: A Spider-Man Adventure from California, now titled as Spider-Man W.E.B.
 Adventure.
 The area opened on July 20, 2022.

+On September 30, 2024, a new nighttime spectacular show was announced, Doctor Strange: Mystery of the Mystics.
+It ran from November 23, 2024 to March 29, 2025.

+To promote the theatrical release of Captain America: Brave New World, a one-time nighttime drone show with fireworks and projections was hosted in February 2025.